- Destroying Records

-- The Corporate Records Manager and Archivist (CRMA) is responsible for providing guidance on records disposal and for providing any necessary training
+- The Records Manager and Archivist (RMA) is responsible for providing guidance on records disposal and for providing any necessary training

-- The Records Management Group members are responsible for communicating this guidance to their Directorate or faculty
+- The Information Compliance and Records Management Network (ICRM) members are responsible for communicating this guidance to their Directorate or faculty

 - All SOAS staff are responsible for managing and disposing of SOAS records in accordance with this guidance